There are many warehouse rack and shelving solutions available, each designed to be utilized with different storage applications.

 Lastly, the storage and picking methodology affects the storage mediums.
 Product stored in a forward pick area will normally use a different storage medium than product used as backup storage.
 Forward pick areas have high degrees of picking activity, so the storage medium must compliment that.
 Backup storage tends to be handled in larger unit volumes and therefore has lower and different storage needs.

-Contact us for assistance in selecting the best rack and shelving options for your application, space and operational requirements.
+Contact us for assistance in selecting the best warehouse racking and industrial shelving options for your application, space and operational requirements.